Maxwell-independence: a new rank estimate for 3D rigidity matroids: Introduction

-Our main results (Theorems \ref{thm:main}, \ref{thm:weakrankIE}, \ref{thm:rankIE} and \ref{thm:propermaximal}) give affirmative answers to both questions.
-Theorem \ref{thm:main} is proved in Section \ref{sec:main} and gives affirmative answer to Question 1.
+Our main result (Theorem \ref{thm:main}) in Section \ref{sec:main} gives an affirmative answer to Question ($\star$) for $d=3$.
 Bill Jackson \cite{JacksonBound2011} has extended this result up to $d=5$.
 His proof is by contradiction and is hence nonconstructive.
-Our proof is constructive in the following sense: it uses Theorem \ref{thm:comb}(\ref{thm:9tree}) which elucidates the structure of a special type of cover that can always be found for Maxwell-independent but non-Maxwell-rigid graphs.
-This structure is of independent interest and is exploited (by Theorem \ref{thm:rankIE}) employing a commonly used rank inclusion-exclusion (IE) count.
-Our best bound (in Theorem \ref{thm:weakrankIE}) is employed in answering both Questions 1 (Theorem \ref{thm:main}) and 2 (Theorems \ref{thm:rankIE} and \ref{thm:propermaximal}).
-For Maxwell-independent graphs, the proof (using Lemma \ref{lem:assign}) constructs a subgraph (independence assignment) whose size meets this bound, and moreover contains a maximal true independent set.
-The construction is not only of algorithmic interest, but also leads to bounds on rank for certain classes of non-Maxwell-independent graphs in Section \ref{sec:nonMaxwell}.
+Our proof is constructive: for Maxwell-independent graphs, we give combinatorial formulae based on inclusion-exclusion (IE) counts upper bounding the rank; and we construct subgraphs ({\em independence assignments}) whose sizes meet this bound, and moreover contain a maximal true independent set (Theorems \ref{thm:weakrankIE} and \ref{thm:propermaximal}); this construction is of algorithmic interest.
+The construction leads to alternative upper bounds on rank related to Dress' formula (\cite{bib:Dress}, Section \ref{sec:knownbounds}) for certain classes of non-Maxwell-independent graphs that admit certain types of covers in Section \ref{sec:nonMaxwell} (Theorems \ref{thm:complete2thin} and \ref{thm:properComplete2thin}).
+However, algorithms for computing these covers are beyond the scope of this paper.

-In Section \ref{betterbound}, we extend the same rank IE count bounds to more general covers that apply to Maxwell-independent and Maxwell-rigid graphs.
-This answers Question 2 in the affirmative.
-In Section \ref{sec:nonMaxwell} (Theorem \ref{thm:complete2thin}), we additionally extend these to IE count bounds on Maxwell-dependent graphs that possess the appropriate type of covers.
-This yields a significantly simpler proof of correctness of an existing divide-and-conquer algorithm \cite{bib:survey}, that decomposes a Maxwell-independent graph recursively in order to upper bound the rank of the 3D rigidity matroid.
-In Section \ref{sec:knownbounds}, we relate our bounds to existing bounds and conjectures.
+Several algorithms exist for combinatorially recognizing certain types of dependences for $d=3$ (\cite{bib:survey, andrewThesis,sitharam:zhou:tractableADG:2004} ).
+The simplest of these algorithms is a minor modification (\cite{andrewThesis}) of Jacobs and Hendrickson's (\cite{Jacobs97analgorithm}) pebble game for $d=2$, and finds a maximal Maxwell-independent set (it may be neither the minimum sized one nor the maximum sized one).
+The techniques developed in this paper simplify the proofs of correctness for these algorithms.

+In Section \ref{betterbound}, we also relate our bounds to existing bounds and conjectures.
 In the concluding Section \ref{conclusion}, we pose open problems.

-\section{Main result and proof}
+\section{Main Result and Proof}

-In this section, we state and give the proof of the following main theorem, answering Question 1.
-Along the way we partially answer Question 2.
+In this section, we state and give the proof of the following main theorem.
+Note that Sections \ref{sec:main} and \ref{betterbound} deal exclusively with $d=3$ and we use rank$(G)$ to denote the rank of the $3$-dimensional generic rigidity matroid of graph $G$.